Key-Value Store Using Node.js and Redis

 $ nginx -s reload

-Evaluation: Testing the store
+Evaluation: Testing the Store

 Open a terminal window on your local host and use curl to test the set and get functionalities.